Mission 101 Series

 Amazon’s Mission Statement

-Anyone who is an Amazon Prime member (myself included) knows for certain that this mission statement is believable.
+Anyone who is remotely familiar with Amazon knows for certain that this mission statement is believable.

 Their mission statement is attractive on three fronts:

-The key action word is strive.
+The key action word is passion.
 It’s always hard work, but the work is always worth it.
 It’s evident in how they operate as an organization.

 A thought exercise for you as you consider Amazon’s mission statement: How can I make my mission statement impactful and motivational?